-The ‘sharing economy’ that emerged from social media technologies that enabled innovative new forms of businesses that gave rise to phenomenons such as social dining and underground restaurants, guided tours with locals, share rides via services such as Uber, and peer-to-peer accommodation where people could rent apartments and rooms on airbnb and Roomorama and sleep on sofas via couchsurfing, seemed so good.
+The ‘sharing economy’ that emerged from social media technologies that enabled innovative new forms of businesses that gave rise to phenomenons such as social dining and underground restaurants, guided tours with locals, share rides via services such as Uber, and peer-to-peer accommodation where people could rent apartments and rooms on Airbnb and Roomorama and sleep on sofas via couch-surfing, seemed so good.
 So how could it be so bad?

 Well, apparently in Barcelona the sharing economy hasn’t been so altruistic.
 Whole buildings have been given over to short-term holiday rentals.
-There have been no limits on the number of people who can stay in rentals or if there have been they havn’t been observed.
+There have been no limits on the number of people who can stay in rentals or if there have been they haven’t been observed.
 Rather than shop the markets, cook a local dish and enjoy a quiet meal in, tourists staying in Barcelona prefer to party like backpackers before taking to the streets and plazas to make mayhem.

 Barcelona, like many cities throughout the world, has experienced the deregulation of the travel industry that caught everyone by surprise and is now seeing everything from car share companies to holiday/room rentals being declared illegal as they have been in cities such as Paris, New York, and Sydney.